notelho/patofinder/docs/example-type.md

 ### url

-> Search for all linked urls
+> Search for ALL linked urls

 ### css